decentra-co-in/wildbird-token/README.md

 Waves technology is designed to address the needs of developers, businesses and technology companies that want to leverage the properties of blockchain systems.
 They promise security, auditability, verifiability and the trustless execution of transactions and programming logic.

 ### What are its features?
-Decentralized: Waves’ peer-to-peer network has no middlemen, gatekeepers or single point of failure.
+**Decentralized**: Waves’ peer-to-peer network has no middlemen, gatekeepers or single point of failure.
-Fast: Proof-of-Stake algorithm and Waves-NG protocol enable rapid yet secure transactions.
+**Fast**: Proof-of-Stake algorithm and Waves-NG protocol enable rapid yet secure transactions.
-Versatile: Designed to address all of the most pressing needs of developers exploring blockchain integrations.
+**Versatile**: Designed to address all of the most pressing needs of developers exploring blockchain integrations.
-Open: No restrictions around who can use the platform or run a validating node.
+**Open**: No restrictions around who can use the platform or run a validating node.

 ![](http://wildbird.decentra.co.in/img/waves.jpg)